The Company is currently advancing the Pre-Feasibility Study (PFS) for the Project.

 - Minimize impact on local communities

-- Workforce able to commute daily to the project site
+- Facilitate daily commute of workforce to the project site

-- And to ensure that the project is economically robust
+- Ensure that the project is economically robust

 Testwork as part of PEA and PFS identified the following technologies that among others will help meet these requirements.